Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	All work to extract and transform the weather data is in:  weather_data.ipynb

 ## Load
-### All three CSV files were read and loaded into a Dataframe.
+### All three CSV files were read and loaded into a Dataframe

-•	Source for home_price_final.csv:  Kaggle: Indiana - Property Sales Disclosure.
+•	Source for home_price_final.csv:  Kaggle: Indiana - Property Sales Disclosure

 •	Source for average_indiana_weather.csv: US Climate Data https://www.usclimatedata.com/climate/indiana/united-states/3184

 •	Source for IN_census_file.csv: US Census Data www.census.gov

-## For ERD
+### For ERD

 •	CSV files had some random empty columns and gave error “Column violates ‘Not Null’ constraint” while trying to create ERD diagram and create Tables.